Archive for the ‘Music’ Category

 ["An American in Paris"] is a masterpiece, a mixture of classical and jazz.
 I am amazed that they will play jazz, because the genre is strictly forbidden in North Korea.

 [W]hat musicians are allowed to perform is strictly political.
 Jazz is forbidden because it is American music.
 Jazz is considered lewd and immoral.
-(Joong Ang Daily
+(Joong Ang Daily)

 What are North Korea’s full musical capabillities?

-Dr. Petrov sent in a great Washington Post article on North Korea’s musical capabilities on which I wrote a separate post
+Dr. Petrov sent in a great Washington Post article on North Korea’s musical capabilities on which I wrote a separate post.

 How many people heard the performance?

 The theater holds 1500.
 According to the WSJ, there were a minimum of 150 foreigners likely in the audience (they flew in with the orchestra).
-Who knows if any of the small business and diplomatic community residing in Pyongyang were able to attend.
+Who knows if any of the small business, NGO, and diplomatic community residing in Pyongyang were able to attend.
 There was also a dress rehearsal for 1200 earlier in the day.

 The Daily NK reports (Via the Japanese Mainichi) the the performance was not boradcast on radio, only on television.
 This means that relatively few people saw it since the penetration of radios is far more significant than television in the DPRK.